 Each job encompasses and expresses her approach to the discipline: a mix of surprise and formalism, with a feminine edge and professional rigorousness, versatility and functionality.

-All this accompanied by a dash of underlying irony, which is evident in the Radical Fake table that Urquiola made for the Cappellini catalogue.
+All this accompanied by a dash of underlying irony, which is evident in the Radical Fake table and the Lud'o Lounge armchair that Urquiola made for the Cappellini catalogue.